learn-co-curriculum/js-ajax-callbacks-readme/README.md

 ## Introduction

-Using `XMLHttpReqest` directly is a handy way to access remote data, or web APIs, but it requires us to do a lot of lower-level wiring to get everything working.
+In JavaScript, we can use `XMLHttpReqest` directly to access remote data, or web APIs, but it requires us to do a lot of lower-level wiring to get everything working.
 Now we're going to take a look at the Ajax capabilities of jQuery, which abstracts the XHR code into a nice, higher-level package.

 ## Postman and the GitHub API (done)